refinedev/refine/documentation/docs/packages/tanstack-table/use-table/index.md

 ### `pagination.current`

-> Default: `1`

 Sets the initial value of the page index.
+Default value is `1`.

 ```tsx
 useTable({